The Woman Aiming to Get 50 Million Americans Into the Worker-Owner Economy

 There are many forms of employee ownership.
 The worker cooperative is one.

 Kelly: There are many forms of employee ownership.
 The worker cooperative is one.
 The Employee Stock Ownership Plan is another.
 ESOPs represent a much bigger proportion of worker-owned companies.
-That’s partly because ESOPs have tax advantages that worker co-ops don’t have.
-If I sold my company to a worker co-op, I would immediately pay taxes on capital gains.
-If I sold to my employees as an ESOP, I can avoid or defer taxes on that gain.
-And ESOPs are officially owned by a trust so the company pays no income tax.
-Also bankers are more willing to loan to an ESOP.
+That’s partly because ESOPs have financing advantages that worker co-ops don’t have.
+For example, bankers often are more willing to lend in an ESOP transaction.
 In a worker co-op, its not so clear who is on the hook if that debt that goes bad.
 There are solutions to that, but it can be a challenge.
 So, for a variety of reasons, worker co-ops tend to be smaller companies.
 ESOP companies can be huge.
 W.L.
 Gore & Associates has 10,000 employees and more than $3 billion in revenue.

 Korten: I’ve heard some people say that ESOPs aren’t as democratic as worker-owned cooperatives.
 Is that right?